Gaulden History, Family Crest & Coats of Arms

 Up in Scotland one of the family achieved notoriety of a different sort: "The rashness of a Scots soldier, Ralph Golding, at the bridge of Rokesburgh in 1333 led to Sir Andrew Moray of Bothwell, the Regent, being taken prisoner by the English."

-Important Dates for the Gaulden family
+Early History of the Gaulden family

 This web page shows only a small excerpt of our Gaulden research.
 Another 68 words (5 lines of text) covering the years 1273, 1559, 1688, 1776 and 1688 are included under the topic Early Gaulden History in all our PDF Extended History products and printed products wherever possible.